ybondarenko9/playwright-typescript/README.md

 Prerequisites:
 Node.js 14(or above) and Java 8 (or above)

-- Clone the repo using the below URL https://github.com/ybondarenko9/playwright-typescript.git
+- Clone the repo using URL
+  https://github.com/ybondarenko9/playwright-typescript.git
 - Navigate to the folder and install npm packages using: